Avelox, 400 mg, 5 pcs.

 Indications

-According to rxlist.com (2020), moxifloxacin for oral and IV administration is indicated for treatment of infections caused by susceptible strains of microorganisms in adult patients (over 18 years).
+According to rxlist.com (2020), oral and IV moxifloxacin is indicated for the treatment of infections caused by susceptible strains of microorganisms in adult patients (over 18 years of age).

-Pulmonary pneumonia caused by Streptococcus pneumoniae (including multidrug-resistant strains [MDRSP]), Haemophilus influenzae, Moraxella catarrhalis, methicillin-sensitive Staphylococcus aureus, Klebsiella pneumoniae, Mycoplasma pneumoniae or Chlamydia pneumoniae.
+Community-acquired pneumonia caused by Streptococcus pneumoniae (including multidrug-resistant strains [MDRSP]), Haemophilus influenzae, Moraxella catarrhalis, methicillin-sensitive Staphylococcus aureus, Klebsiella pneumoniae, Mycoplasma pneumoniae, or Chlamydia pneumoniae.

-Uncomplicated infections of the skin and its appendages caused by methicillin-sensitive Staphylococcus aureus or Streptococcus pyogenes.
+Uncomplicated infectious diseases of the skin and its appendages caused by methicillin-sensitive Staphylococcus aureus or Streptococcus pyogenes.

 Complicated infectious diseases of the skin and its appendages caused by methicillin-sensitive Staphylococcus aureus, Escherichia coli, Klebsiella pneumoniae or Enterobacter cloacae.

-Complicated intra-abdominal infections, including polymicrobial infections such as abscesses caused by Escherichia coli, Bacteroides fragilis, Streptococcus anginosus, Streptococcus constellatus, Enterococcus faecalis, Proteus mirabilis, Clostridium perfringens, Bacteroides thetaiotaomicron or Peptostreptococcus spp.
+Complicated intra-abdominal infections, including polymicrobial infections such as abscess formation caused by Escherichia coli, Bacteroides fragilis, Streptococcus anginosus, Streptococcus constellatus, Enterococcus faecalis, Proteus mirabilis, Clostridium perfringens, Bacteroides thetaiotaomicron or Peptostreptococcus spp.

-Plague, including pneumonic and septic plague caused by Yersinia pestis, and plague prevention.
-A study of the efficacy of moxifloxacin could not be conducted in plague patients.
-This indication is based on efficacy studies conducted only on animals.
+Plague, including pneumonic and septicemic plague caused by Yersinia pestis, and prevention of plague.
+The effectiveness of moxifloxacin could not be studied in patients with plague.
+This indication is based on an efficacy study conducted in animals only.

 Acute bacterial sinusitis caused by Streptococcus pneumoniae, Haemophilus influenzae or Moraxella catarrhalis.

-Because the use of fluoroquinolones, including moxifloxacin, is associated with the development of serious adverse reactions (see “Precautions”) and acute bacterial sinusitis is a self-resolving condition in some patients, use to treat acute bacterial sinusitis is only possible in patients who have no alternative therapy options (see “Precautions”).
+Because fluoroquinolones, including moxifloxacin, are associated with serious adverse reactions (see Precautions) and acute bacterial sinusitis is a self-limiting condition in some patients, use for the treatment of acute bacterial sinusitis is limited to patients who have no alternative treatment options (see Precautions).

-Because the use of fluoroquinolones, including moxifloxacin, is associated with the development of serious adverse reactions (see Precautions), and exacerbations of chronic bronchitis in some patients are self-limited, use in the treatment of exacerbations of chronic bronchitis is only possible for patients who have no alternative therapy options.
+Because the use of fluoroquinolones, including moxifloxacin, is associated with the development of serious adverse reactions (see “Precautions”), and exacerbation of chronic bronchitis in some patients is a self-limiting disease, use in the treatment of exacerbation of chronic bronchitis is only possible for patients who have no alternative treatment options.

 Active ingredient